Kurdistan Workers' Party insurgency: 2010

 On 1 May 2010 the PKK declared an end to its cease-fire, launching an attack in Tunceli that killed four and injured seven soldiers.
 On 31 May, Abdullah Öcalan declared an end to his attempts at re-approachment and establishing dialogue with the Turkish government, leaving PKK top commanders in charge of the conflict.
 The PKK then stepped up its armed activities, starting with a missile attack on a navy base in İskenderun, killing 7 and wounding 6 soldiers.
 On 18 and 19 June, heavy fighting broke out that resulted in the death of 12 PKK fighters, 12 Turkish soldiers and injury of 17 Turkish soldiers, as the PKK launched three separate attacks in Hakkari and Elazig provinces.

 Another major attack in Hakkari occurred on 20 July 2010, killing six and wounding seventeen Turkish soldiers, with one PKK fighter being killed.
 The next day, Murat Karayilan, the leader of the PKK, announced that the PKK would lay down its arms if the Kurdish issue would be resolved through dialogue and threatened to declare independence if this demand was not met.
-Turkish authorities claimed they had killed 187 and captured 160 PKK fighters by 14 July.
-By 27 July, Turkish news sources reported the deaths of over 100 security forces, which exceeded the entire 2009 toll.
+Turkish forces had killed 187 and captured 160 PKK members by 14 July, and killed another 227 by the end of the year.
+By 27 July, Turkish news sources reported the deaths of 72 security forces, which exceeded the 2009 toll.
 On 12 August, however, a ramadan cease-fire was declared by the PKK.
 In November the cease-fire was extended until the Turkish general election on 12 June 2011, despite alleging that Turkey had launched over 80 military operations against them during this period.
 Despite the truce, the PKK responded to these military operations by launching retaliatory attacks in Siirt and Hakkari provinces, killing 12 Turkish soldiers.